Pega88/chainlink-smart-marketing-campaigns/README.md

 The above video demonstrates the basic usage of the Smart Contract as well as the deployed Custom Adapter.

 # Future work

-**Aggregation**

-When more Nodes deploy the adapter, the Smart Contract should be adapted to reflect multiple oracles and use an aggregation as per [this example](https://github.com/smartcontractkit/chainlink/blob/master/evm/contracts/Aggregator.sol) to aggergate results.
-Due to the fact of having a custom adapter, focus was not on setting up multiple oracles and chainlink nodes but rather on making the solution work End-to-End.

 **Automated Payouts**